polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ### Overview

 This proposal introduces host functions for a selected set of elliptic curves, each serving specific use cases in the broader cryptographic ecosystem.
-The functions are implemented in the `sp-crypto-ec-utils` crate or the Polkadot-SDK and exposed via Substrate's runtime interface mechanism.
+The functions are exposed via the existing Substrate's runtime interface mechanism.

 ### Common Operations